valentinbonneaud/rsyncRemote/README.md

 # Introduction

-This script automatically download files from a remote server to a local folder/NAS.
+This script automatically downloads files from a remote server to a local folder/NAS.

 # Structure

-* rsyncData.sh : main script
+* `rsyncData.sh` : main script
-* launch.sh : script that check if the screen corresponding to the main script is running
+* `launch.sh` : script that check if the screen corresponding to the main script is running
-* kill.sh : force the stop of the screen corresponding to the main script
+* `kill.sh` : force the stop of the screen corresponding to the main script
-* config.txt : configuration file
+* `config.txt` : configuration file

 # Configuation file